Mechanical Minute-ish: The Impacts of Neglecting HVAC Coil Cleaning

 As we discussed in part one of our coil cleaning series – HVAC coils are responsible for the system’s heat transfer.

 As dirt and debris collect on a unit’s coils, it becomes increasingly harder for the designed heat transfer to occur.
 Over time, you’ll be paying for this loss of efficiency through your energy bills.

 In fact, studies show failure to maintain clean coils can cause your HVAC system to utilize 20-50% more energy.

 Neglect effect number 2 – Equipment Lifespan Reduction.

-With the reduction in heat transfer efficiency, the unit’s compressor which moves refrigerant through the coils if forced to work longer and harder.
+With the reduction in heat transfer efficiency, the unit’s compressor which moves the refrigerant through the coils if forced to work longer and harder.

 Dirty coils mean the system’s cooling capacity can drop by as much as 30% and with the extra load placed on your compressor, there’s a higher likelihood it may fail which of course can be a very expensive fix.

 Neglect effect number 3 – Poor air quality.

 Dirty coils are ideal breeding grounds for bacteria and mold.

 Remember, the air that passes through the evaporator coil has already been filtered and does not go through another filtering process before entering your building.
 This means if your coils are extremely dirty, bacteria could get disbursed through your space diminishing the quality of the air.